szech/qnap-letsencrypt/README.md

-# Let's Encrypt on QNAP : Adapted for TS-251
+# Let's Encrypt on QNAP : Adapted for TS-251 [Work in progress]
 Amended Yannik's script to expose temp web directory to the real-world
 ## Install Instructions
 ### NAS Setup